Keep the Trail Access info current...

 Waterfalls & Lakes

 Goldfields & Mining

-Turn right at the trail junction and ascend the last of the peaks to the radio masts and the summit of Mt William at 1153m.
+Turn right at the trail junction and ascend the last of the peaks to the radio masts and the summit of Mount William at 1153m.

-After taking some time to explore the summit descend via the bitumen road until you reach the gate and Mt William Carpark.
+After taking some time to explore the summit descend via the bitumen road until you reach the gate and Mount William Carpark.

 16km west of Moyston on Mount William Picnic Ground Road; this road is unsealed and suitable for two wheel drive vehicles.